ClementineAccount/SimpleBreak/README.md

 |--|--|
 | [Windows 10 Toast Notifications](https://github.com/jithurjacob/Windows-10-Toast-Notifications) | Calls the Windows notification toast when the break conditions are met |
 | [pywin32](https://github.com/mhammond/pywin32) | Check if the Windows computer is idle |

+# Further Learning
+The script is quite minimalistic and so here are some ideas that can be considered to improve it in a fork for learning purposes.
+1. Allow the text and icon to be read from the `settings.txt` file
+2. [Allow the passing of different `settings.txt` files on startup](https://realpython.com/python-command-line-arguments/) which can allow different configuration profiles for different days, timings and moods.
+3. Consider recreating the script functionality in [AutoHotKey](https://www.autohotkey.com/) using [TrayTip](https://www.autohotkey.com/docs/commands/TrayTip.htm) instead of Python
+4. Turn the script into an executable using [pyinstaller](https://datatofish.com/executable-pyinstaller/)
+5. Allow a cross-platform implementation by replacing `win32api` and `Windows 10 Toast Notification` dependencies to use a different gui, like for example [PySimpleGUI](https://github.com/PySimpleGUI/PySimpleGUI)